42juododranoel/doebus/README.md

 # Vsevolod Skripnik’s Developer Experience Guidelines

 This is a list of my personal, really opinionated rules, which I believe to be beneficial and important.
 Each and every one of them I experienced myself many times and I am 100% sure that they bring lots value if utilized correctly.
 This list is not final, it gets extended as I get new experiences.
-Many things here are the results of my work in fands.dev with [@f213.](https://github.com/f213)

 | Table of Contents |
 | ----------------- |